Abstract flowers Oil and acrylic

 Merino fibres secure the fragile fabrics through gentle hand-rolled wet-felting.

-This 1950s wedding veil had become hydroscopic and disintegrated when handled, but with sensitive handling has been incorporated into this wrap along with other treasured lace from family sewing boxes or retrieved from the treasure chest in the loft.
+This 1950s wedding veil had become hydroscopic and disintegrated when handled, but with sensitive handling has been incorporated into this wrap along with other treasured lace.

-I usually advocate sampling for any commission, but when using a limited amount of heritage fabrics this is not possible.
+Sampling is important for any commission, but when using a limited amount of heritage fabrics this is not always possible.

 Placing the relevant pieces appropriately on the silk chiffon and ensuring the integrity of the fragile lace was not compromised in the overall heirloom effect by the dominance of other added fabrics was important.
 Two of the four pieces of veil were placed either side at the front and two in the back of the wrap.